Yoontae6719/Decision-informed-Neural-Networks-with-Large-Language-Model-Integration-for-Portfolio-Optimization/README.md

 ### Dataset
 - You can download via WRDS.
 (Check 0_Get_dataset_using_WRDS.ipynb)
+    - You need to WRDS account for download dataset !!
 - We added the macro variable (foucsd on Composite Leading Indicators Index) such as
     - ICSA : https://fred.stlouisfed.org/series/ICSA
     - UMCSENT : https://fred.stlouisfed.org/series/UMCSENT